 The requirement for individuals to register their grants with the MoJ on the same grounds and rules as registered NGOs makes it difficult for non-registered NGOs to receive grants.

-The donations shall also be registered at the MOJ.
+The donations and service contracts shall also be registered at the MOJ.

 |Barriers to Assembly||5-day advance notification requirement; must be over 18 years old to organize an assembly; restrictions on assemblies near government buildings; and excessive criminal penalties.|